4 reasons why blogging is like housework (and also why it’s not)

 Think of your target customer.
 Think of his buying needs and questions as he travels along on his buying journey.
 This will give you ideas for useful content.
 Plan out an editorial calendar based on these ideas so you’re not scratching your head each week – and giving you the opportunity to get ahead of your schedule.
 (Wouldn’t it be great if you could do this with cleaning?).
 Break your blog writing into brain-dumping, editing and editing again if you must.
 You’ll speed up as you develop your writing style.

-When I moved out of home, housework was not something I was ready for (and for that, DG, I am so sorry).
-If you have a small business, self-promotion is down to you.
+When I moved out of home, housework was not something I was ready for.
+When I remember my shared house at Uni, I honestly shudder and itch at the thought.
+If you’re running a small business, promotion is all up to you.
 You might not like it but you can’t avoid it.
-If you’re looking for a no-cost opportunity to build leads – blogging is the way to go.
+If you’re looking for a no-cost opportunity to build leads – blogging is a great way to go.

 Push through the pain barrier, focus on the goal

 I’m never going to be a domestic goddess but I do love a clean house.
 Focusing on the results is what drives me on.
-Sharing interesting articles and discussing trends in your industry will make you a trusted source and top of mind when your reader reaches decision time.
-That’s your goal.
+For you, the result you want is to be a trusted source when your reader reaches decision time.
+Sharing interesting articles and discussing trends in your industry will make you top of mind.
+Focus on that goal.

-Remember, blogging is a responsibility you can’t neglect – to nurture those leads you can’t let the dust settle or it will be that much harder to win them back.
+Remember, blogging is a responsibility you can’t neglect – to nurture those leads don’t let the dust settle or it will be that much harder to win them back.
 Little and often is the way to go.

 So don’t be dusty.
-Capture interest, engage, show your prospects you’re a healthy, thriving business.
+Capture interest and show your prospects you’re a healthy, thriving business.

 While with housework, your sense of satisfaction is usually shattered the moment a male human walks in the door, luckily, when it comes to blogging, the rewards aren’t anywhere near so fleeting.